DeepRank/PoNDeR/README.md

 See [PointNet paper](https://arxiv.org/abs/1612.00593) for architecture description.
 This implementation does not contain the transformer networks, so can be considered the *vanilla* version of PointNet.

 Cosine annealing, as well as step learning rate decay, has been implemented to improve generalizability of the trained network.
+See [Stochastic Gradient Descent with Warm Restarts](https://arxiv.org/abs/1608.03983).

 All layers receive batch normalization, except the last linear layer where 30% dropout is applied, again to make the final network generalize better.